 Before we can dive into the differences between RAW and JPEG photography, the main thing you must understand is the difference between compression and non-compression file formats that are available to you.
-Depending on how you edit your files and what format you choose to save your file as – it can tear crucial data out of your file.
+Depending on how you edit your files and what format you choose to save your file – it can tear crucial data out of your file.

 So this brings us to the fork in the road; do you use JPEG or RAW?